PRECONCEPTION HEALTH

 Key things to know

-Screening is usually done through a blood or saliva test arranged by your GP.
-Your sample is sent to a laboratory for testing, and the results are shared with you and your GP.
-Medicare rebates are available for everyone, regardless of your personal or family medical history.
+- Your sample is sent to a laboratory for testing, and the results are shared with you and your GP.

 Genetic screening before pregnancy

-Before the Baby Bump describes the time before you are pregnant, when you might be thinking about having a baby or starting to try for one.
+Before the baby bump describes the time before you are pregnant, when you might be thinking about having a baby or starting to try for one.
 It is called preconception.

 Hereditary conditions are often rare, but many people are carriers of genetic conditions without knowing it.
 Genetic screening can be done by anyone planning a pregnancy, regardless of family history.
 If you or your family have a known genetic condition, you may be referred to a specialist genetics service for further discussion and possible testing.